Prevention of disability in Buruli ulcer: basic rehabilitation - Practical field guide

 This manual is for use by doctors, nurses, rehabilitation specialists, National Buruli ulcer Control Programme managers and other health workers involved in the prevention of disability activities in Buruli ulcer.
 It provides up-to-date guidelines based on the experience and problems of managing Buruli ulcer in the field as well as the available evidence from other conditions.
 This manual is intended to be used at health facilities which manage Buruli ulcer.
 It will be most helpful if it is used in conjunction with a participatory method of training to develop knowledge and skills.

-Management of Mycobacterium ulcerans disease (Buruli ulcer)
+Treatment of Mycobacterium ulcerans disease (Buruli Ulcer)